Anderson Darling Normality Test

 QI Macros add-in for Excel contains a Normality Test which uses the Anderson-Darling method.
 The output includes the Anderson-Darling statistic, A-squared, and both a p-value and critical values for A-squared.

 QI Macros adds a new tab to Excel's menu.
 To run a normality test using QI Macros:

-- Just select your data, then click on QI Macros menu and select Statistical Tools, Descriptive Statistics - Normality Test:
+- Just select your data, then click on the QI Macros menu and select Statistical Tools > Descriptive Statistics - Normality Test:

 - QI Macros will run an Anderson-Darling Normality Test and other descriptive statistics giving both numerical and graphical representations of the data:

 Watch this Video to See How It Works

 Interpreting the Anderson Darling test results

 |p value <= a||Reject the null hypothesis|